-Propulsion systems are defined by two numbers, commonly separated by a capital G. The first number is the maximum number of Gs which the missile is capable of in a turn; the second is the number of G-burns of fuel the missile can make at maximum G. For example, a 1G1 propulsion system can accelerate a maximum of 1G per turn, and is capable of burning fuel to achieve 1G once.
-A 6G6 system can accelerate to a maximum of 6G per turn, and has enough fuel to reach 6G six times.
-A 3G3 system can accelerate to a maximum mum of 3G in one turn, and has fuel to allow reaching 3G for three turns.
-This same missile could accelerate at 1G for 9 turns, or 2G for 4 turns.
+Propulsion systems are defined by two numbers, commonly separated by a capital G. The first number is the maximum number of Gs which the missile is capable of in a turn; the second is the number of G-burns of fuel the missile can make.
+For example, a 1G1 propulsion system can accelerate a maximum of 1G per turn, and is capable of burning fuel to achieve 1G once.
+A 6G6 system can accelerate to a maximum of 6G per turn, and has enough fuel to reach 6G once.
+A 3G12 system can accelerate to a maximum of 3G in one turn, and has fuel to allow reaching 3G for four turns.
+This same missile could accelerate at 1G for 12 turns, or 2G for 6 turns.

-A selection of basic propulsion systems have been computed for mass and price and are presented below.
-Other systems are possible.
+A selection of basic propulsion systems have been computed for mass and price and are presented in the charts section.
+Other systems are also possible.
 Continuous Burn propulsion systems are solid fuel motors which operate at maximum efficiency when ignited and until their fuel is exhausted.
 They cannot be turned off once started.
 They are, however, relatively cheap, and technologically easy to manufacture.

 A continuous burn missile must always use its maximum acceleration in each turn until its fuel is exhausted.
-For example, a 3G2 continuous burn missile must accelerate 300 millimeters in its first turn and 300 millimeters in its second turn; thereafter, its fuel is exhausted.
+For example, a 3G6 continuous burn missile must accelerate 300 millimeters in its first turn and 300 millimeters in its second turn; thereafter, its fuel is exhausted.
 Continuous burn systems cannot alter course; they continue on the course given them when fired.

-The casing for a continuous burn propulsion system is constructed to withstand the G forces the missile will encounter.
+The casing for a continuous burn propulsion system is constucted to withstand the G forces the missile will encounter.
 It weighs 1 kilogram per G the missile is rated for, and costs Cr100 per kilogram.
-Fuel weighs G-rating times burns in kilograms; fuel costs Cr100 per kilogram.
+Fuel weighs 1 kilogram times burns; fuel costs Cr100 per kilogram.